 A safe infant sleeping bag can be a good option for dressing baby for bed.

-A correctly sized sleeping bag is the best way to keep your baby’s head and face uncovered, and helps reduce the risk of SUDI (including SIDS and fatal sleeping accidents).
-It can also help prevent your baby from rolling onto her tummy during sleep, and contain her legs so they don’t hang out through the cot’s rails.
+A correctly sized sleeping bag is the best way to keep your baby’s head and face uncovered, and helps reduce the risk of SUDI including SIDS and fatal sleeping accidents.
+It can also help stop your baby from rolling onto his tummy during sleep, and contain his legs so they don’t hang out through the cot’s rails.

 Check that it’s impossible for your baby to slip down into the bag and become completely covered.
-Red Nose (formerly SIDS and Kids) recommends that you use a sleeping bag that has a fitted neck and armholes but no hood.
+Red Nose recommends that you use a sleeping bag that has a fitted neck and armholes but no hood.